keskival/costacoders.es/content/news/2023-04-02-interview.md

 There has been talk in the press that we might already have the so-called AGI (Artificial General Intelligence) in our hands within this year, and some have even demanded that the development and research of large language models be halted until the threats and effects on humanity have been carefully assessed.

-I interviewed Tero Keski-Valkamaa, a professional in artificial intelligence and self-learning systems, who I asked if the end of the world and the SkyNet of the Terminator movies will destroy humanity only next year or already this year?
+I interviewed Tero Keski-Valkama, a professional in artificial intelligence and self-learning systems, who I asked if the end of the world and the SkyNet of the Terminator movies will destroy humanity only next year or already this year?
 Interview below.

 ### How is AGI defined?